 Most pharmacies delivered less than 50 CPCS in year 2021/2022.
-The total number of CPCS delivery in Lambeth is 2,341 and the average number of CPCS delivered per pharmacy (out of all 65 pharmacies in Lambeth) is 36.
-See table 45 below.
+The total number of CPCS delivery in Lambeth is 2,341 and the average number of CPCS delivered per pharmacy is 37 (out of all 63 pharmacies in Lambeth).
+See table 47.

-Map 11 gives an overview of the distribution of the 56 pharmacies providing CPCS and tables 46/47/48 summarises service availability:
+Map 11 gives an overview of the distribution of the 55 pharmacies providing CPCS and tables 48/49/50 summarises service availability: